Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Introduction and main results

 Let $\meas$ denote the set of all finite particle configurations, i.e. all finite counting measures on $\R$; and for $N\geq1$, let $\measN:=\{\mu\in\meas,\,\mu(\R)\leq N\}$.
 For $\mu\in\meas$ (resp. $\mu\in\measN$), the law of the BBM (resp. $N$-BBM) starting from the initial configuration $\mu$ will be denoted by $\bbP_{\mu}$ (we use the same notation for both, and what branching process is considered at any given time will always be clear from context).

 For any $\mu\in\meas_{N(T)}$, define

-We shall see below that this term determines how the choice of the initial configuration $\mu\in\meas_{N(T)}$ reverberates on the displacement of the $N(T)$-BBM after a long time (see Section~\ref{sec:coupling:mainprops} for more details).
-For instance, one can check for $y\in\R$ that $\shft(\gd_{y})=y$ and $\shft(N(T)\gd_{y})=y+\gs(0)L(T)$.
+We will see below that this term determines how the choice of the initial configuration $\mu\in\meas_{N(T)}$ reverberates on the displacement of the $N(T)$-BBM after a long time (see Section~\ref{sec:coupling:mainprops} for more details).
+It can be interpreted as some kind of ``entropy-position trade-off'' for the initial configuration: for instance, if the process starts from $M\in\{1,\ldots,N(T)\}$ particles all located at $y\in\R$, then the maximum displacement of the $N(T)$-BBM after a long time will be shifted approximately by $\shft(M \gd_{y})=y+\gs(0)\log M$.

 Let $\Ai$ and $\Bi$ denote respectively the Airy functions of first and second kind, and define

 and $\Psi(-q):=q+\Psi(q)$ for $-q<0$; and finally $\Psi(0):=-\frac{\pi^2}{2}$.
 It is proven in~\cite[Lemmata 1.7, A.4]{Mal15} that $q\mapsto \Psi(q)$ is well-posed and convex (hence continuous) on $\R$.
 Moreover, let $\rma_1$ denotes the absolute value of the largest root of $\Ai$ (i.e. $\rma_1= 2.33811\ldots$); then one has $\Psi(q)\sim-\frac{\rma_1 q^{2/3}}{2^{1/3}}$ as $q\to+\infty$.